gajrajgchouhan/ctf-katana/README.md

 	Audio frequencies common to a phone button, DTMF: [https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling).
 Online decoder : [https://unframework.github.io/dtmf-detect/#/](https://unframework.github.io/dtmf-detect/#/)

+* Tap Cipher
+	Could be a morse code, 0 - space, 1,2 - either dot or dash.

 * Phone-Keypad

 	Some messages may be hidden with a string of numbers, but really be encoded with old cell-phone keypads, like text messaging with numbers repeated: